TKomericki/Rhetos-wiki/Action-concept.md

 * Action is executed in a single transaction.
 This means that it is not possible to log an exception error in the database.
 * Row permission and other security claims are not checked inside the action.
-  * The user need to have permission to execute the action (has the *Execute* claim on the action), but not for the resources that are used inside the action.
+  * The user needs to have permission to execute the action (has the *Execute* claim on the action), but not for the resources that are used inside the action.
 The code inside the action has access to all data.
   * The user's permission can be explicitly checked in the action by using `Common.RowPermissionsReadItems` and `Common.RowPermissionsWriteItems` filters, or `IAuthorizationManager` for checking security claims.
-* Reference property in the action parameters will not be bound the the database by the ORM (the lazy-load is not supported).
+* Reference property in the action parameters will not be bound to the database by the ORM (the lazy-load is not supported).
   Also the whole entity cannot be sent as a reference property parameter.
 * Exceptions that are cached in the action must be rethrown.